BanterBoy/scripts-blog/_pages/menu/about.md

 ## Tips

 - **Can I report any problems?**
   - You can report an issue or contribute to this site on <a href="https://github.com/BanterBoy/scripts-blog/issues">GitHub</a>.
+Simply click the button below and add any relevant notes

+<a class="github-button" href="https://github.com/BanterBoy/scripts-blog/issues/new?title=Enter Title&body=Please add a description of the issue." data-show-count="true" aria-label="Issue BanterBoy/scripts-blog on GitHub">Issue</a>

 <span style="font-size:11px;"><a href="#"><i class="fas fa-caret-up" aria-hidden="true" style="color: white; margin-right:5px;"></i>Back to Top</a></span>